Last updated: 21 August 2024

 Three men were stripped, paraded through streets naked and then brutally beaten in January.

-In June, a gay man was entrapped by plain-clothes police who tricked his partner into meeting at a rendezvous and also arrested him at gunpoint.
+In June, a gay man was entrapped by plain-clothes police who tricked his partner into meeting at a rendezvous and arrested him at gunpoint.
 Both were charged under the SSMP Bill even though it had not been signed into law.
 They were detained for two days and released after paying a bribe.

 In the same month, a man was stopped by police who insisted on searching his phone and laptop in which gay pornography was found.
 Police obtained his parents’ numbers from his phone and threatened to tell them unless he paid a bribe.